-“With my suitcase rumbling against the cobblestones behind me, we darted through the darkness in hidden alleyways, crossed time-worn bridges and passed glittering canals.
-Little did I know at this point that Venice already had me under its spell.”
+“With my suitcase rumbling against the cobblestones behind me, we darted through the darkness of hidden alleyways, crossed time-worn bridges and passed glittering canals.
+Little did I know that Venice already had me under its spell.”

-I arrived in Venice in the early hours of the morning where Enrico, my flatmate-to-be was standing in the middle of Piazzale Roma to ensure I didn’t miss him.
-Beyond this busy square of buses, taxis and street merchants selling kitsch souvenirs, I finally saw glimpses of the city that I had dreamed about endlessly.
-With my suitcase rumbling against the cobblestones behind me we darted through the darkness in hidden alleyways, crossed time-worn bridges and passed glittering canals.
-Little did I know at this point that Venice already had me under its spell.
+I arrived in Venice in the early hours of the morning where Enrico, my flatmate-to-be, was standing in the middle of Piazzale Roma to ensure I didn’t miss him.
+Beyond this busy square of buses, taxis and street merchants selling kitsch souvenirs, I finally saw glimpses of the city that I had dreamt about endlessly.
+With my suitcase rumbling against the cobblestones behind me, we darted through the darkness of hidden alleyways, crossed time-worn bridges and passed glittering canals.
+Little did I know that Venice already had me under its spell.

 I’ll never forget the moment I opened the curtains of my bedroom the next morning.
-Looking across the canal outside my apartment I saw the terracotta hues of Venetian palazzos with their oriental facades peeking through the morning mist.
-The inhabitants washing was strung against them and I laughed to myself thinking that I’d never known a stranger’s straggly underwear could look so photogenic.
+Looking across the canal outside my apartment, I saw the terracotta hues of Venetian palazzos with their oriental façades peeking through the morning mist with the inhabitants’ washing strung against them.
+I laughed to myself wondering how a stranger’s straggly underwear could look so photogenic.
 I tucked my camera in my coat pocket and set off to explore the big unknown before me.
-In hindsight, I probably should’ve taken a map with me that first morning.
-I got lost – so lost.
+In hindsight, I probably should’ve taken a map that first morning.
+I got lost--so lost.
 I think I walked past the same pharmacy about 20 times in an attempt to find St. Mark’s Square.

-Between working in the museum by day and drinking Aperol Spritz in the bars at night, walking the streets – and ultimately getting lost was what I seemed to do most of all.
+Besides working in the museum by day and drinking Aperol Spritz in the bars at night, walking the streets and ultimately getting lost was what I seemed to do most of all.
 It became a ritual on my days off.
 I would drink my morning espresso and spend the day meandering the never-ending fondamente and calle.
-For me it was a way discovering the ‘real Venice’ – something which is sadly becoming a thing of the past--and I saw so much by simply wandering around.
+For me, it was a way of discovering the ‘real Venice’--something which is sadly becoming a thing of the past--and I saw so much by simply wandering around.
 I stumbled upon a library which stored all of its books in gondolas so that they would stay dry if acqua alta were to occur.
 I explored the Jewish Ghetto--full of graffiti on 15th-century buildings.
 I discovered a pottery studio where the artist made glazes from gold leaf.
 I found a cult-status bakery that made way too many delicious pastries for my own good.

 Jodie Botica is from Stuttgart, Germany.
 She is a German/Serbian/Kiwi twenty-something who loves art, culture and spending quality time in each city she visits.
-To get in touch, please email firstname.lastname@example.org